Leonid Kravchuk: Early life

 Kravchuk married a mathematics teacher, Antonina Mykhailivna Mishura, in 1957.
-First Lady of the United States from 1989 to 1993, Barbara Bush (wife of the 41st President of the United States George H. W. Bush), described Antonina in her memoirs: "She was the nicest young woman, a math teacher with absolutely no interest in politics".

-Kravchuk went to a vocational school before studying Marxist political economy at Kyiv University.
-He graduated at 24 and became a political economy teacher in Chernivtsi, in southwest Ukraine, before entering politics.
-Kravchuk joined the Communist Party of Ukraine in 1958 and rose through the ranks of the party and of its agitprop department.

-Kravchuk took part in the International Visitor Leadership Program, a professional exchange run by the US State Department.
+First Lady of the United States from 1989 to 1993, Barbara Bush (wife of 41st American President George H. W. Bush), described Antonina in her memoirs: "She was the nicest young woman, a math teacher with absolutely no interest in politics".
+Kravchuk studied accounting at a vocational school in Rivne between 1950 and 1953 before attending Taras Shevchenko Kyiv State University.
+Kravchuk graduated at 24, specialising in Marxist political economy, and began working as a teacher of political economy in the southwestern city of Chernivtsi before entering politics.
+He took part in the International Visitor Leadership Program, a professional exchange run by the US State Department.